marceloarc/ForHonorAutoParryPython/README.md

  ### Key Bindings: ###
 * F1: Activates autoblock.
-* Make sure the arrow keys are set as the controls for defense direction in the game.
+* Make sure the arrow keys (numeric ones) are set as the controls for defense direction in the game.
 * C: Activates autoparry when held.

 ### Notes: ###